aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

     Code that defines the schema and reference data of the database used by the *Application Source Code*.
 Examples of database source code include but are not limited to [Liquibase](https://www.liquibase.org/).
 If the *Application Source Code* uses a private database that no other application accesses, then the database source code is **required** to be stored in the same repository as the *Application Source Code*.
 This allows the *Application Source Code* and *Database Source Code* to be updated on the same lifecycle.
 However, if the database is shared by multiple applications then the *Database Source Code* should be maintained in a separate repository and managed by separate pipeline.
 It should be noted that this is undesireable as it introduces coupling between applications.

 All the above source code is versioned and securely accessed through role based access control with source code repositories including but not limited to [AWS CodeCommit](https://aws.amazon.com/codecommit/), [GitHub](https://github.com), [GitLab](https://gitlab.com), and [Bitbucket](https://bitbucket.org).

-## Pre-Commit hooks

-Pre-Commit hooks are scripts that are executed on the developer's workstation when they try to create a new commit.
-These hooks have an opportunity to inspect the state of the code before the commit occurs and abort the commit if tests fail.
-An example of pre-commit hooks are [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks).

-???+ required "Secrets Detection"
-    Identify secrets such as usernames, passwords, and access keys in code and other files before they are published to a repository by using pre-commit hooks.
-When discovering secrets, the code push should fail immediately.
-Examples of secret detection tools include but are not limited to [GitGuardian](https://www.gitguardian.com/) and [gitleaks](https://github.com/zricethezav/gitleaks).
-Examples of tools to configure and store pre-commit hooks as code include but are not limited to [husky](https://github.com/typicode/husky) and [pre-commit](https://pre-commit.com/#install).

-???+ recommended "IDE Plugins"
-    Warn developers of potential issues with their source code in their IDE using plugins and extensions including but not limited to [Visual Studio Code - Python Extension](https://code.visualstudio.com/docs/python/linting) and [IntelliJ IDEA - JavaScript linters](https://www.jetbrains.com/help/idea/linters.html).

 ## Build